 Gallbladder Surgery in Johnson City

 Your gallbladder is an organ that stores bile to help the body digest fat.
 While it performs an important function, it is not absolutely necessary.
 Though it may depend on the disease, most solutions to gallbladder disease treatment involve surgical removal of the gallbladder.
-If you are experiencing any symptoms related to the gallbladder, contact the John Lawson Surgical Group to discuss your diagnosis and treatment at our general surgery center in Johnson City, TN.
+If you are experiencing any symptoms related to the gallbladder, contact Premier Surgical Lawson Group to discuss your diagnosis and treatment at our general surgery center in Johnson City, TN.
 Please call (423) 975-5650 to schedule your consultation today.

 Learn about gallbladder surgery and understand your options